benwilcock/backstagecon-2023/README.md

 * The [Chatbot UI](https://github.com/mckaywrigley/chatbot-ui) container provides frontend LLM chat client for use with backends like LocalAI.
 * The [Ollama Web UI](https://github.com/ollama-webui/ollama-webui) container provides a frontend chat client for the [Ollama](https://github.com/jmorganca/ollama) container backend.
 This combo is possibly the easiest to use.
 * The [Text Generation Web UI](https://github.com/oobabooga/text-generation-webui)  provides both an LLM backend and frontend client in a single container.
 It is possible to also use Chatbot UI with the backend it provides.
+* The [Big-AGI UI]() is a nice looking easy to use web frontend that can talk to multiple backends including Ollama, Text Gen Web UI (Oogabooga) and LocalAI at the same time.

-Both LocalAI, Text Generation Web UI, and Ollama have the ability to download LLMs.
+the LocalAI, Text Generation Web UI, and Ollama LLM servers all have the ability to download LLMs.
 LocalAI and Text Gen Web UI provide an OpenAI compatible API for use with various frontends and other components.
 Chatbot UI can be configured to use either LocalAI or Text Generation Web UI as its backend.
 The Ollama combo is probably the easiest to use for setting up models, but I'm not sure of it's compatibility with other clients (so bear that in mind).

 If you know exactly which client/server combination you want to use, you can safely comment out the containers you do not need in the `docker-compose.yaml` file (the # symbol at the start of a line comments out the whole line).